Precise yield of high-energy photons from Higgsino dark matter annihilation: Introduction

 Here we extend these results to the case of the Higgsino DM, which is slightly more involved, due to the non-zero hypercharge of the Higgsino.
 As already mentioned, if the thermally produced Higgsino is to make up all the DM in the Universe, its mass should be approximately 1 TeV.
 This mass is indeed much larger than the masses of the EW gauge bosons and resummation of large Sudakov logs is necessary.
 Nevertheless, it is three times smaller than the mass of the thermally produced wino DM.
 As a consequence, $m_W/\mchi$ mass corrections that are systematically neglected in the SCET leading-power resummations developed up to now might be as large as (or even larger than) the percent-level accuracy of NLL' resummation.
 We thus include for the first time a quantitative discussion of the next-to-leading power mass correction for Higgsino DM (with direct applicability for wino DM as well).

 The resummation of large Sudakov logarithms is achieved by breaking down the annihilation cross section into a few calculable factors representing the different scales and momentum configurations that build up the large logarithms.
 In order to prove such factorization formulas, some assumptions on the resolution $\Eres$ of the photon energy measurement are necessary.
-In \cite{Beneke:2019vhz} we distinguished three parametrically different resolution regimes:
+In \cite{Beneke:2019vhz} we distinguished three parametrically different resolution regimes:\footnote{The theoretical framework for the ``narrow'' regime also applies to $\Eres \ll m_W^2/\mchi$ including the classic $\gamma\gamma$ line with $\Eres=0$.}

 Given the projected energy resolution of the upcoming CTA experiment \cite{Acharya:2017ttl} and the thermal Higgsino DM mass $\mchi \approx 1$~TeV, it is clear that the narrow and intermediate resolution regimes defined above are the most appropriate when computing the resummed cross section (see Figure 1 in \cite{Beneke:2019vhz}).